kaigon/chipmunkbay---hugo/content/chipmunkbay/2010-06-04-hilarious-story.md

   - "Hey, Justin, how do you come up with all of your hilarious comic ideas?
 Is it by masturbating?
 I bet it's by masturbating."
 categories:
   - Chipmunk Bay
+characters:
+  - shawn
+  - jacob
+comic: 20100604.png
+tags:
+  - character dies
+  - masturbation
 ---
-I was originally going to just have Shawn beating off into a kleenex for 3 panels, but that seemed a little too crude, even for me.
+"Hey, Justin, how do you come up with all of your hilarious comic ideas?
+Is it by masturbating?
+I bet it's by masturbating."

-Besides, this version lets me have the single greatest fourth panel in my archives.
+I think this comic might have the single greatest punchline in my archives.
 Take any comic I&#8217;ve ever done, and replace the final panel with this one, and it&#8217;ll be funnier.

 That&#8217;s actually kind of depressing.